NEWAGE-Labs/nal.docs/docs/QSM.md

 ### 7.1 Review of Requests, Tenders, and Contracts ###

-#### 7.1.1 Procedure ####
+#### 7.1.1 Contract Review Procedures ####

-Procedures for the review of requests, tenders, and contracts (including work that is subcontracted) are maintained in the referenced document *Quality System Procedure - Contract Review*.
+Procedures for the review of requests, tenders, and contracts (including work that is subcontracted) are maintained in the *Quality System Procedure - Contract Review*.

 #### 7.1.2 Method Requested is Inappropriate or Out of Date ####

 The laboratory informs the customer when the method proposed by the customer is considered to be the incorrect choice or the incorrect revision for the intended purpose.
-This is done as part of contract review addressed in section 7.1.1
+This is done as part of contract review addressed in *Section 7.1.1 - Contract Review Procedures*.

 #### 7.1.3 Statements of Conformity ####

 When the customer requests a statement of conformity to a specification or standard for the test, the specification or standard and the decision rule are clearly defined in the compliance programs or standard.
 Otherwise, the laboratory communicates the decision rule selected to the customer and obtains their agreement.
-See section 7.8.6 Reporting Statements of Conformity
+For more information on statements of conformity, see *Section 7.8.6 - Reporting Statements of Conformity*.

 #### 7.1.4 Differences and Deviations ####

 Any differences between the request or tender and the contract shall be resolved before laboratory activities commence.
 Each contract shall be acceptable both to the laboratory and the customer.
-Deviations requested by the customer shall not impact the integrity of the laboratory or the validity of the results.
+Deviations requested by the customer shall not impact the integrity of the laboratory nor the validity of the results.

 #### 7.1.5 Communicating with the Customer ####

 Customers are informed of deviations from the contract.
-This is typically communicated to the customer prior to the performing the deviation.
+This is preferably communicated to the customer prior to the performing the deviation.

 #### 7.1.6 Amendments to Contracts ####

-If a contract needs to be amended after the work has commenced, the same contract review process is repeated and any amendments are communicated to all affected personnel.
-Procedure details can be found in the referenced document *Quality System Procedure - Contract Review*.
+If a contract needs to be amended after the work has commenced, the contract review process is repeated and any amendments are communicated to all affected personnel.
+Additional details and procedures can be found in the *Quality System Procedure - Contract Review*.

 #### 7.1.7 Customer Service ####

 Customer requests are clarified for the customers or their representatives.
-Furthermore the customer or their representative will be afforded the right to monitor the performance of the laboratory in relation to the work performed, provided that the laboratory ensures confidentiality to other customers.
+The customer or their representative will be afforded the right to monitor the performance of the laboratory in relation to the work performed, provided that the laboratory ensures confidentiality to other customers.

-Service to the customer includes:
+Service to the customer may include:

 * Affording the customer or the customer’s representative reasonable access to relevant areas of the laboratory for the witnessing of work performed for the customer; it is understood that such access should not conflict with rules of confidentiality of work for other customers or with safety.